strongloop/loopback/docs/concepts.md

 Each LoopBack development environment is fully self contained.
 When working in the enterprise, there is a need to distribute work much like how distributed source control systems like `git` have risen and evolved.
-When combining the work ouput from multiple LoopBack development environments into a single enterprise runtime, the Admin Console helps with merging and maintaining configuration as well as deployment.
+When combining the work output from multiple LoopBack development environments into a single enterprise runtime, the Admin Console helps with merging and maintaining configuration as well as deployment.